Ziad-Naciri/hugo-portfolio/README.md

 - [x] Create `config.toml` with initial settings.
 - [x] Create `content/_index.md` for the home page.
 - [x] Create `content/about.md` for the about page and set up routing.
+- [x] Create `content/projects.md` for the projects page and set up routing.
+- [x] Create `content/contact.md` for the contact page and set up routing.

 ### Development and Deployment
 - [ ] Set up continuous deployment.